intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 Discussion centered especially on the differences between physically wired and wireless connections and the difficulties of accurately determining problem spots when multiple different network types are responsible for the quality.
+As an example, {{Kerpez2021}} showed that as Internet access becomes the norm, the limited bandwidth of 2.4Ghz wifi is most frequently the bottleneck.
+In comparison, the wider bandwidth of the 5Ghz WiFi have only been the bottleneck in 20% of the observations.

 The participants agreed that no single component of a network connection has all the data required to measure the effects of the network performance on the quality of the end user experience.

 - The applications that are running on the end-user devices have the best insight into their respective performance, but have limited visibility into